 Carol has worked in many Glasgow comprehensive schools, including 14 years at Hyndland Secondary as Head of Physics and Head of Science.
 She spent two years as a Glasgow University lecturer training future teachers.
 An SQA consultant, Carol has been involved in developing physics qualifications at a national level.

 A mother of two school-age children and a third at university, Carol is proud to be part of the changing face of politics and understands that people need elected representatives who appreciate the challenges of daily life.

-First elected in the 2015 General Election, and re-elected in the 2017 General Election with the highest majority in Glasgow, Carol is the only Scottish MP on the House of Commons Science and Technology Committee, is Chair of the APPG on Photonics and Vice-Chair of the APPG on Surgical Mesh Implants.
+First elected in the 2015 General Election, and re-elected in the 2017 General Election with the highest majority in Glasgow, Carol is the only Scottish MP on the House of Commons Science and Technology Committee, is Chair of the APPG on Photonics and Chair of the APPG on Myalgic Encephalomyelitis (ME).

 As the SNP’s Westminster Spokesperson for Education, Armed Forces and Veterans, Carol has been resolute in challenging the UK government to lift the public sector pay freeze, which has seen Armed Forces personnel take a real terms wage cut, and calling for an armed forces representative body on a statutory footing to properly support service personnel and veterans.

-Carol has also led the campaign in the UK Parliament to change attitudes towards Myalgic Encephalomyelitis (ME), leading two landmark debates on the research and treatment on the condition and on the controversial PACE trial.
+Carol has also led the campaign in the UK Parliament to change attitudes towards ME, leading two landmark debates on the research and treatment on the condition and on the controversial PACE trial.
 Carol continues to press for a full debate in the House of Commons.